InstantArcade/Binarizer/README.md

 Although I'd love for you to contribute to it, make some beautiful CSS, add features, fix problems, and generally make it better; you can do whatever you like with it.
 Print it out and eat it, wear it as a hat, send it as Morse code, use it as a drum track for a synthwave jam.
 Just use your common sense and don't come crying to me if it ends in financial ruin, divorce, outbreak of war, or some other malady.

+## Hosted
+If you'd rather not deal with the source code yourself, the current version is hosted by GitHub and available to use online at https://instantarcade.github.io/Binarizer/